pudymody/pudymody.github.io/content/_index.md

 You can read the things i write in my [blog](/blog) or if you know spanish you can read about my first [baby steps](/taringa) in this world called programming.

 Or you can take a peek in the [list of books](/books) i want to read forward.

+In an attempt to remove Google of my life, i also started posting [my bookmarks and interesting links](/bookmarks)